omnixtar/omnixtar.github.io/contract/index.md

 <button type="button" onclick="f(C_LIKE);">Like</button>

+- On the Separation of Disclosure and Royalties of the Source Code July 21, 2024

+1. You, a human agent of a company or government agency, may read the source code without making payments to the author or authors, but if you  execute this program on behalf of your company or agency for commercial purposes, we reserve the rights to claim royalties from you or your company or agency.

+2. Your copy of source code shall be attached with at least one Omni* Hash Contract bearing the Omnihash of a Omni* Agent and your own Omnihash, to authorise you the permissions to use or modify said source code, otherwise you shall pay maximum penalties allowed by a legal court of your jurisdiction, for the damages you have incurred for deploying the source code pertaining to clause (1).

 DJSON Decentralised JSON is a JSON object or its encoded string where at least one of the fields is an Omnihash, representing the owner of this JSON object.